omgnetwork/omgnetwork.github.io/docs/managing-utxos.md

 ---
 id: managing-utxos
-title: Managing UTXOs
+title: Merge or Split UTXO
-sidebar_label: Managing UTXOs
+sidebar_label: Merge or Split UTXO
 ---

 UTXOs are core to the logic of the OMG Network.
 Read more about what UTXOs are in the [Glossary](glossary#utxo).